Apple already testing iOS 9, make a wish

 Since moving over from the Note 3, the biggest addition should be a "Clear All" option when viewing open applications.
 One at time dismissals suck!
 Another addition they should look into is polishing up the drive time feature on the notification panel.
 Options to set your home, work, and other places of interest to get quick drive time info would be lovely.

+You really do not need to close those apps - it makes absolutely no difference - there's no strain on ram or battery or processing power.
+There were a few apps that used to strain your ram while suspended - and closing them in recent apps menu stopped the app, but that was long time ago when back on iOS 5 I think.
 I always have about 15-25 apps "on" and never clear them as I like it when they keep where I left off for fast access.
 I make home videos a lot and play quite a few games so trust me if there were issues with ram usage or processor usage - I would know.
 I'm on iPhone 5s if u need a reference.

+Am I the only one who would rather they remove things from OS than to add mor and more things?
+The only thing I rather have is basic offline Siri commands (call, text, calculate, settings changes, add/change/remove reminders or calendar events) basically all siri does now but without the need of Internet.
+But please no widgets, or mess up the multitasking iOS had for years - it works great when it comes to multiple tasks and none of the necessary manual managing.
+I don't want/need multi window (maybe only on the iPad).
+But for the space of great OS remove things that aren't used by people and let it be added with apps (like stocks, weather, newsstand, etc) I can find many things but like I said - I rather not have it at all - thank goodness we don't have bloat ware, trial software or the need for malware/virus protection.
+I rather have less settings, less options, less features, and add these things with apps if I need to.
 And those asking for multitasking and widgets or stupid file manager - get an android and don't ruin this for everyone.
 I need my UI to be quick and tinkerless.
 I can add the rest with apps.
 Multitasking is perfect on iOS - it keeps the apps suspended exactly where left off even after the battery dies and u restart the app is waiting for you exactly where I left it.
 As far as playing music, while running navigation, while playing a game, while tracking my friends - iOS has no issues with that.
 Or whatever else u need to run silmontaneosly - without putting a strain on your resouraes.
 If Apple changes that - they would be as bad as android.